dgethings/lsp-cisco-ios/docs/prd/epic-3-advanced-ios-intelligence-and-editor-features.md

 - 1: Command completions are filtered based on the current configuration block (e.g., `interface`, `router bgp`).
 - 2: The LSP suggests appropriate next commands based on the current line.

+**Status:** ✅ Completed
+**Completion Notes:** This story was completed during the PRD refinement phase.
+The `Completion` function was enhanced with `determineMode` for context awareness, and the `ios.Keyword` struct and scraper were updated to include and populate the `Mode` field.

 ### Story 3.2: Implement IOS Version Validation

 As a network architect,